Alekhine's 1933 Chicago World Record: How 32 Blindfold Games Changed Chess

 The 1934 Tandem Exhibition

-In 1934, Alekhine and George Koltanowski set a tandem blindfold exhibition together, playing side by side while both remained unsighted.
+In 1934, Alekhine and George Koltanowski staged a tandem blindfold exhibition in Antwerp, playing six teams side by side while both remained unsighted, scoring +3 =2 -1 over roughly five hours.
 The event showed that blindfold play can be coordinated between experts, with moves alternated while neither player glanced at the boards.

 Modern Applications in Training